AhmedNabilmoh/Portfolio-/README.md

 <br>

 # 💼 Experience
-** Technical Support Specialist Dec 2022 – Dec 2023 **
+**Technical Support Specialist Dec 2022 – Dec 2023** · *Electronic warfare weapon*
-Electronic warfare weapon
 Providing technical support for one year to solve network problems, prepare special programs, fix program errors, write coordinated faxes and repairing the faults of the military system .
+**Business Intelligence Consultant** *(Freelance)* Design and monitor complex databases and Ensure a database is operational and provides valid and relevant data.
+Oversaw existing database management systems' operations, troubleshoot errors, and tune performance.
+Work with different developing teams to establish an efficient database system using SQL Server.
+Craft and execute queries upon request for data, and present information through reports and visualization using Power BI.

 ---

 ## 🧑‍💻 Data Scientist Intern